-Pursuant to the terms of certain industrial revenue bonds, we have transferred title to certain of our fixed assets with total costs of \$156.4 million as of December 31, 2021 and 2020 to a local governmental authority in the U.S. to receive a property tax abatement related to economic development.
-The title to these assets will revert back to us upon retirement or cancellation of the applicable bonds.
-These fixed assets are still recognized on the Company's Consolidated Balance Sheets as all risks and rewards related to the assets remain with the Company.
+Pursuant to the terms of certain industrial revenue bonds, we previously transferred title to certain of our fixed assets with total costs of \$156.4 million as of December 31, 2021 to a local governmental authority in the U.S. to receive a property tax abatement related to economic development.
+As of December 31, 2022, the title to these assets had reverted back to us upon the retirement of the applicable bonds.
+These fixed assets are recognized in the Company's Consolidated Balance Sheets as all risks and rewards remain with the Company.